 Tzintzun Aguilar-Izzo (elle | their)

-Tzintzun Aguilar-Izzo is an environmental artist-scholar and movement weaver.
+Tzintzuni is an environmental artist-scholar and movement weaver.
 They view every art-form as an act of storytelling, and every story told a revolutionary action.
-Tzintzun's work is a humble attempt to tell the stories of a new shared reality; stories that can serve as bridges, linkages for the people who are fighting to create a ecocentric and just future.
+Tzintzun strives to tell the stories of a new shared reality; stories that can serve as bridges, linkages for the people who are fighting to create an ecocentric and just future.

 As part of Talking Wings, they have organized two environmental conferences in the Kaniatarowanneneh Watershed: The North Country Rights of Nature Symposium and North Country Art, Land and Environment Summit.
 During these events, community members from across the region came together to discuss sustainable and regenerative solutions for the climate crises.